madhavcodez/SoundScore/README.md

 - [Tailwind CSS](https://tailwindcss.com/) for the beautiful styling
 - All contributors and users of SoundScore

-## 📞 Support

-For support, email support@soundscore.com or join our Discord server.

 ---

-Made with ❤️ by [Your Name]
+Made with ❤️ by Madhav Chauhan

+Contact: madhavcbusiness@gmail.com